jamowei/secure-wireguard-implementation/README.md

 - XFCE>	DefaultDesktopCommand "/usr/bin/startxfce4"
 - UNITY>	DefaultDesktopCommand "/etc/X11/Xsession 'gnome-session -session=ubuntu' "

-Save the file and restart the nxserver via `/etc/NX/nxserver --restart`.
+Save the file and restart the nxserver via `sudo /etc/NX/nxserver --restart`.

 ### Use Key based Authentication ###

 Create a file for containing public key via `touch .nx/config/authorized.crt`.
 Then you can past you public key in there.
 After trying out that it works (don't forget to change the auth method on client side).
 You can disable the password authentication by ediit the `/usr/NX/etc/server.cfg`.
 There you have to set `AcceptedAuthenticationMethods NX-private-key`.
-Then restart the service via `/etc/NX/nxserver --restart`.
+Then restart the service via `sudo /etc/NX/nxserver --restart`.

 ### Use Virtual Display ###

 If you want to use the virtual display instead, have to stop the lightdm service by `systemctl stop lightdm` first.
-Then you have to restart the nxserver via `/etc/NX/nxserver --restart`.
+Then you have to restart the nxserver via `sudo /etc/NX/nxserver --restart`.

 ### Enable Sound ###

-If you want to transfer the sound also, you have to run `/usr/NX/scripts/setup/nxnode --audiosetup`.
+If you want to transfer the sound also, you have to run `sudo /usr/NX/scripts/setup/nxnode --audiosetup`.

 ## Installing Podman ###